CIRA-DPC/CORE-Libs/README.md

 HDF-EOS2 are built.

 - libcirpc v1.3.1 | [home][hm-libtirpc] | [source code download][dl-libtirpc]
-  - This is installed only for CentOS 8 (and, presumably, other similar Linux flavors).
+  - This is required for CentOS 8 and other similar linux flavors.
 This is required because `rpc` has been removed from glibc as of version 2.32 which is used starting in Fedora 28, CentOS 8, Alma 8, Red Hat 8, etc. [See here for more information][info-glibc-rpc-depr].
-  - When required, this must be built before the other five "base" libraries.
+  - To support a single set of libraries for all Linux flavors, `libtirpc` is always built and the system-level version of `rpc` or `libtirpc` is ignored.
 - bison v3.8 | [home][hm-bison] | [source code download][dl-bison]
   - Must be built before `flex`.
 - zlib v1.2.11 | [home][hm-zlib] | [source code download][dl-zlib]